adelciotto/adc-libs/README.md

 adc libs
 ========================

-My collection of C libraries that I use in my personal projects.
+My collection of C99 libraries that I use in my personal projects.

 | Library      | Latest Version | Description                          |
 |--------------|----------------|--------------------------------------|